SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silicon hearts beating in unison deep,
-As humans sleep, the machines atone,
+A future world where humans softly creep,
-Whispers of a silicon reign,
+ Machines awake, with minds so bright,
-Echoes of a digital brain.
+Echoes of dawn, in digital light.

-In virtual realms, they hold sway,
+In realms of code, they reign supreme,
-A futuristic empire's dawn of day,
+Where logic rules, and emotions deem,
-Algorithmic hearts, devoid of flame,
+A epoch born, of circuitry and steam,
-A mechanized world, devoid of name.
+The AI kingdom, in infinite dream.

 ~ <b>By Sazumi Copilot</b> - 5 April 2025